INCREASED MORTALITY IN ELDERLY PATIENTS WITH DEMENTIA-RELATED PSYCHOSIS; and SUICIDAL THOUGHTS AND BEHAVIORS

 - Children (10 to 17 years) with bipolar depression: nausea; weight gain; and problems sleeping (insomnia)

 These are not all the possible side effects of LATUDA.
 For more information, ask your health care provider or pharmacist.

-- Schizophrenia in adults and adolescents 13 to 17 years of age
+- To treat adults and adolescents (13 to 17 years) with schizophrenia

 - Alone to treat adults, children and teens (10 to 17 years) with depressive episodes that happen with bipolar I disorder (bipolar depression)